 If your case is denied, we will evaluate the reason why it was denied and then determine the best way to proceed.
 An option may be to refile with more evidence and we will let you know if any evidence in particular would be helpful.

 You will receive a court order sealing the records of the arrest.
-The order will require law enforcement and criminal justice agencies to seal your arrest records and then destroy them after three years.
-Your arrest will be treated as though the arrest never occurred.
+The order will require law enforcement and criminal justice agencies to seal your arrest records.
+For factual innocence cases, the files are then destroyed after three years and treated as though the arrest never occurred.
 (PC 851.8(a)).
+For standard dismissed case sealings, the case is sealed from public access and only available to criminal justice agencies and for limited purposes.

 We are unable to offer a money-back guarantee on our arrest record sealing service, because the process involves a substantial amount of work and preparation and sometimes several appearances in court by our attorneys.
 We unfortunately cannot afford to offer this low of a price and a money-back guarantee for this service.

-No. If a case is sealed, then the arrest is deemed to have never occurred.
-(PC 851.8)
+No, if your case was a factual innocence sealing.
+If a case is sealed, then the arrest is deemed to have never occurred.
+(PC 851.8).

 California Labor Code section 432.7 prohibits an employer from asking an applicant for employment to disclose information concerning an arrest that did not result in a conviction.
 However, such discrimination happens all the time because it is almost impossible to prove.
 Sealing the record and completely eliminating that chance of wrongful discrimination and embarrassment is extremely beneficial.
 Also, employers in other states may be able consider the arrest, because California's law against discrimination does not apply in other states.